Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models: Verification and Optimization of CNA lock on WMMs

-In this section, we report the results of our verification and optimization of the original CNA algorithm~\cite{cna-2019} on WMM.
-We also discuss one example of how relaxing the resulting barrier combination can cause a bug.
+In this section, we report the results of our verification and optimization of the original CNA algorithm~\cite{cna2019} on WMMs.
+We also discuss one example of how relaxing the resulting barrier combination can cause a bug, showing that the resulting combination is indeed \emph{maximally-relaxed}.